ibm-cloud-architecture/refarch-integration-services/README.md

 ![](docs/jpa-enhance-ut.png)

-Also as we are using a dedicated `persistence.xml` to use derby for unit testing, it is important to modify the classpath of the `run configuration` and reference the test resource folder: select the user entries, then Advanced button, select add folder, and select test `src/test/resources` folder:
+Also as we are using a dedicated `persistence.xml` to use derby for unit testing, it is important to modify the classpath of the `run configuration` and reference the test resource folder: select the `User Entries`, then `Advanced` button, select `Add folders`, and select test `src/test/resources` folder, then finally be sure it is above the default classpath, using `Up` to order it.

 ![](docs/cp-ut-jpa.png)

 ### Populating Customer database
 When connected to the test or staging platform it is recommended to use our data sets to prepare data for the machine learning / analytics future work.
-The folder dataset has 3 csv files.
+The folder dataset has 2 csv files.
 The customer.csv has 10 records, it should be used to validate the deployment, and everything works fine.
+The customer_churn.csv has all the remaining records.